dacbd/create-issue-action/README.md

 | assignees  |                            | A comma seperated list of Github usernames to assign the issue to  |

 ## Usage
-Limited test has currnet been done, only tested on `ubuntu-latest`
+Limited testing has been done, and only on `ubuntu-latest`

 Basic Usage:
 ```yml